Martinsos/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 and the arrow (`->`) marks the beginning of the body of the function.
 We can even chain lambda functions, making them "multiple argument functions" by defining another lambda in the body of another, like this:

+COMMENT: I would maybe slow down here just a bit and provide one example first that has just a simple lambda function that returns primitive value.
+  Example where i.e. you show that `square a = a * a` is the same as `square = \a -> a * a`.
+  Also, what about `\a b -> a + b`?
+Should we open with that, and then break it into `\a -> \b -> a + b`?
+  It feels to me that lamda function returning a lambda function is relatively complex thing to comprehend.

 ```hs
 three = (\num1 -> \num2 -> num1 + num2) 1 2